Enter to win a Tivoli Model One Bluetooth Radio and check out what's coming at AWS re:Invent -->

 ChaosSearch Blog

-The infrastructure and services running on public cloud platforms like Google Cloud Platform (GCP) and Amazon Web Services (AWS) produce massive volumes of logs every day.
-An organization’s log data provides details about their entire IT environment in real time, or at any point in time in history.
-Server logs often contain details on machine and network traffic, user access, changes to applications and services, and countless other pointers used to monitor the health and security status of the IT landscape.
+The infrastructure and services running on public cloud computing services like Google Cloud Platform (GCP) and Amazon Web Services (AWS) produce massive volumes of logs every day.
+An organization’s log data provides details about their entire IT environment in real-time, or at any point in time in history.
+Cloud services logs often contain details on machine and network traffic, user access, changes to applications and services, and countless other pointers used to monitor the health and security status of the IT landscape.

 Cloud log analysis systems allow users to extract intelligence from log data by running simple searches, complex queries, conducting trend research, and building data visualizations.
 Beyond cloud infrastructure, applications and platform resources produce their own logs, which adds to the sheer volume of data DevOps teams need to analyze on a regular basis.